dlsudatasci/dlsudatasci.github.io/_pages/programs.md

     molestie sit amet, hendrerit vel diam.
 Cras pharetra rutrum metus, eu hendrerit sapien faucibus a.
 program_item:
+- title: Minor in Data Science
+  link: "/programs/MDS"
+  description: 'This program aims to produce data-literate graduates by equipping
+    the students across the different disciplines with a working knowledge of statistics, probability, and computation enabling them to design and execute precise computational and inferential data analysis for their discipline.
+The minor program needs to take the following courses equivalent to 12 units of coursework to complete the minor program:  Principles of Data Science Data Visualization Data Mining and Statistics Introduction to Machine Learning'
 - title: Diploma Courses
   description: This 40-hour diploma course provides an overview of the field of data
     science, the job roles available and the skills necessary for the roles.
 It covers